OPERATION OF THE ASTROLABE

 --------------------

-Set the date of the year by mean or apparent time.
+Set the date by mean or apparent solar time.
+Pin the regula to

 Rotate the rete-regula so the regula points to the hour on the